xlladdins/xll/docs/Excel4MacrosA-D.md

 | 6                | Justify                  |
 | 7                | Center across selection  |

-Wrap    is a logical value corresponding to the Wrap Text check box in the Alignment tab.
+Wrap&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Wrap Text check box in the Alignment tab.
 If wrap is TRUE, Microsoft Excel selects the check box and wraps text in cells; if FALSE, Microsoft Excel clears the check box and does not wrap text.
 If wrap is omitted, wrapping does not change.

-Vert\_align    is a number from 1 to 4 specifying the vertical alignment of the text.
+Vert\_align&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying
+the vertical alignment of the text.
 If vert\_align is omitted, vertical alignment does not change.

 |                 |                        |
 | --------------- | ---------------------- |